inex/ixp-manager-docs-md/docs/features/peeringdb.md

 ## Existence of PeeringDB Records

-On the customer overview page from IXP Manager v5.0, we provide an indication (yes/no) as to whether a customer has a PeeringDB record.
+On the customer overview page, we provide an indication (yes/no) as to whether a customer has a PeeringDB record.
 Generally it is important for IXPs to encourage their members to create PeeringDB entries to ensure your IXP is properly represented on their database.

 Whether a customer has a PeeringDB entry is updated daily via the [task scheduler](cronjobs.md).
 If you want to run it manually, run this Artisan command: